 Use these simple rules the next time you shop, and you’ll end up with a much healthier shopping cart at the checkout line.

-This reminded me of Diet Cults.
+In Defense Of Food reminded me of Diet Cults.
 It’s a skeptic book, looking at what’s wrong without telling you exactly what’s right (aka “this is the diet you should follow”).
 Books like these are better than specific dietary advice, I think, because they force you to come up with your own set of principles for eating, rather than pushing someone else’s agenda down your meal plan.

 I’m buying this for a friend right now, definite recommend, great work Mr. Pollan!